-We are a group of credentialed and experienced psychotherapists and medical professionals who are dedicated to making psilocybin-assisted psychotherapy available to Canadians suffering from end-of-life distress.
-We have all completed formal clinical training in psychedelic psychotherapy in 2016.
+We are a group of healthcare professionals, patients, and advocates who are dedicated to making psilocybin-assisted psychotherapy available to Canadians suffering from end-of-life distress.

 Registered Clinical Counsellor (BC)

 Registered Psychologist (NWT)

 Dr. Tobin received his doctorate from University of Washington in 1983, specializing in philosophy of psychology.
 He has been in private practice psychotherapy for 35 years, specializing in the treatment of anxiety, depression and emotional trauma.
 He taught clinical skills for 25 years at University of Victoria, where he was Adjunct Assistant Professor and a member of the Graduate Faculty.
 He worked under contract with Health Canada for 20 years providing psychological services to First Nations communities in the Victoria area.
 He is interested in the interface between psychology and spirituality, and the role that altered states of consciousness play in enhancing clinical processes.

 Emma is an attending psychiatrist at the Centre for Addiction and Mental Health in Toronto, Ontario, and a lecturer at the University of Toronto.
 Her specialty is in women’s mental health and the treatment of developmental trauma, sexual trauma, and complex PTSD.
 She has extensive training in multiple modalities of psychotherapy and has worked clinically with ketamine-assisted psychotherapy.